Ecoral360/ribbit/src/lib/ribjs/rbind-mania.md

 - It is a _readonly_ reactive variable (i.e. you can get its value and attach listeners like a normal reactive variable, but you cannot set its value manually)

-- It is defined by a function that doesn't take any argument and a list of dependencies.
-Each dependency must be a reactive variable (of any kind, including another reactive binding)
+- It is defined by a function that doesn't take any argument (its _update-function_) and a list of dependencies.
+Each dependency must be a reactive variable (of any kind, including another reactive binding).

+- The _update-function_ is called once when the reactive binding is created to set its internal value.

+- The _update-function_ will NOT be called each time you call the reactive binding.
+Instead, the _update-function_ will ONLY be called to update the internal value of the reactive binding **when one of its dependency changes**.
+This means that, when you call a reactive binding, you only get the up-to-date internal value of the reactive binding.

 ## How can they be used?